DevNatan/docker-kotlin/README.md

 By default, all options parameters for accessing a resource use `null`, that is, *null value* means that it will use the value defined by the Docker API as the default value for that property.

-## Versions Compatibility

-TODO

-## Native Targets

-For now the only supported native targets are: macosX64, linuxX64 and mingwX64.

-## Interoperability

-TODO

 ## License

 Yoki is licensed under the MIT license.